NotTimTam/cms/README.md

     -   Stop robots from mapping administrator routes.
     -   Create notices about not storing confidential data within CMS.
     -   Create notices about not pasting JavaScript from the web.
-    -   Can extensions add custom data to your database?
+    -   Can plugins add custom data to your database?
 -   Store admin menu toggle state (and potentially dropdowns) in SessionStorage.
--   (J) extension equivalents:
+-   (J) extension (plugin) equivalents:
     -   Contacts/Directory
     -   JSitemap PRO
     -   DOCman